 Curriculum

-The Research Training Group (RTG) “Targets in Toxicology” (GRK2338) implements a state-of-the-art interdisciplinary qualification program with the long-term aim to educate a new generation of highly qualified toxicologists.
-Constituting an associated research training group within the Munich Medical Research School (MMRS) at the Medical Faculty of the Ludwig-Maximilians-Universität München (LMU Munich), the RTG “Targets in Toxicology” provides a structured Ph.D. programme (Ph.D. in Medical Research) with a modular organization which requires the acquisition of 180 ECTS points in a 3-year curriculum.
-Medical students may also enrol in the programme for a minimum of 18 months to obtain a medical doctor (Dr. med.).
+The Research Training Group (RTG) “Targets in Toxicology” (GRK 2338) implements a state-of-the-art interdisciplinary qualification program with the long-term aim to educate a new generation of highly qualified toxicologists.
+Constituting an associated research training group within the Munich Medical Research School (MMRS) at the Medical Faculty of the Ludwig-Maximilians-Universität München (LMU Munich), the RTG “Targets in Toxicology” provides a structured Ph.D. program (Ph.D. in Medical Research) with a modular organization which requires the acquisition of 180 ECTS points in a 3-year curriculum.
+Medical students may also enrol in the program for a minimum of one year to obtain a medical doctor (Dr. med.).

 Acceptance and general procedures